Scoring Policy

 Examples: Aliens: Colonial Marines

-Critical bugs or poor design outweigh any fun.
+Critical bugs and poor design choices outweigh any potential for fun.

 Examples: Superman 64, The Lord of the Rings: Gollum

-A chaotic mix of bugs, imbalance, and flawed design.
-Nearly unplayable.
+A chaotic mix of technical bugs, poor balance, and flawed design.
+The title is nearly unplayable.

 Examples: Infestation: Survivor Stories

-Core gameplay is missing or broken.
-Avoid except as a study in failure.
+Core gameplay is missing or non-functional.
+These titles are evaluated as studies in failure.

 Examples: E.T. the Extra-Terrestrial (Atari 2600), Action 52